-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 An online fund has been started to help the McDonald family with their medical and living expenses.
 Click here if you'd like to contribute.

 The McDonalds live solely on the generosity of others.
 The family receives packages in the mail with clothes for the boys.
 Strangers send checks, too.
 One donor who has been a generous contributor to the hospital is helping cover living expenses.

 The cost of the surgery is about $2.5 million.
 The parents have health insurance covering much of the expense, but not all.
 The family also has set up a GoFundMe page to help offset the cost.

 An 83-year-old neighbor has taken particular interest in the family.
 Martin O'Malley is an Irish immigrant who has lived on the block for 45 years.
 He helped the McDonalds get meals delivered to the home when they first arrived.
 Neighbors and strangers drop off money at O'Malley's house to take to the family.
 A local mechanic told him he wouldn't charge for fixing his car: "You give the money to that family."